Tamzid-Ahammad/BSSTASK/README.md

 Microsoft.AspNetCore.Mvc.NewtonsoftJson
 Microsoft.EntityFrameworkCore

-As for the frontend I use Standalone Typescript Angular Project along  with angular version 17 Microsoft/signalR version 8 for real time chat Bootstrap and Angular material for making more appreciatable design
+As for the frontend I use Standalone Typescript Angular Project along  with angular version 17 and Microsoft/signalR version 8 for real time chat Bootstrap and Angular material for making more appreciatable design